polatengin/amsterdam/README.md

 * Create an Azure Container Instance based on the custom Jenkins Docker Image from the Azure Container Registry

-At the end you'll have a Jenkins instance running on Azure Container Instances.
+It the end, you'll have a Jenkins instance running on Azure Container Instances.

 Let's start;